isaas7/9/README.md

-# beast-gres
+# beast

 ## Description

-This repository serves as a minimal starting point for a [boost/beast](https://github.com/boostorg/beast) asynchronous HTTP server.
+This repository contains a simple asynchronous HTTP server built with Boost.Beast

 ## Usage